FAQ

 Meals on Wheels

 Our Meals on Wheels program provides delicious hot and cold meals delivered by a caring volunteer.
-In addition to providing good nutrition, a home-delivered meal provides family the security of knowing someone is regularly checking on their loved one.
+In addition to providing good nutrition, a home-delivered meal provides the family the security of knowing someone is regularly checking on their loved one.
 We offer several menu options, including meals with restricted carbohydrates or low sodium.

 Medical Transportation